 The disease is inherited by people, and it is caused by faulty genes in a person’s DNA.
 People who have the gene for Huntington’s disease have a 50% chance of passing the disease onto their children.
 The gene for Huntington’s disease can be tested for, and the symptoms of Huntington’s can take years to show themselves, though at some point symptoms will manifest.
 For a long time, the progression of Huntington’s disease could not be prevented, though new research done by scientists at University College London (UCL) could lead to an effective treatment for the disease.

-Suppressing The Build Up Of Proteins
+Suppressing The Build-Up Of Proteins

-The research team from UCL has discovered a treatment that is capable of suppressing the toxic proteins that build up the brain of those with Huntington’s disease.
+The research team from UCL has discovered a treatment that is capable of suppressing the toxic proteins that build up in the brain of those with Huntington’s disease.
 The buildup of these proteins is caused by a faulty gene on chromosome 4, the mhTT gene.
 The drug functions by disrupting the expression of this gene, meaning that the protein called huntingtin doesn’t build up as much, which should ideally slow the rate at which the disease progresses.

 The drug is referred to as IONIS-HTTRx, and it binds to the messenger RNA which triggers the production of huntingtin in the brain.
 The drug is able to take apart the messenger RNA before it can produce the damaged proteins.
 The research team reports that the drug was able to substantially reduce levels of the huntingtin protein in the brain during a trial of the drug.

-A clinical trial was done on the drug, which had 46 different patients had the drug injected into their spinal fluid.
-Not only did the participants who received the drug showed less huntingtin in their brains, there also didn’t appear to be any harmful side effects associated with the drug.
+A clinical trial was done on the drug, which had 46 different patients who had the drug injected into their spinal fluid.
+Not only did the participants who received the drug showed less huntingtin in their brains, but there also didn’t appear to be any harmful side effects associated with the drug.

 It should be noted that the trial didn’t look for whether or not the drug stopped the progression of the disease, it just measured the levels of toxic proteins in the brain.
 So while the researchers can’t definitively say that the medicine worked to prevent the onset of Huntington’s the results are encouraging.
-Sarah Tabrizi, who led the research team from UCL, says that they want to move on to doing larger scale trials and testing whether the drug can meaningfully slow the progression of the disease.
+Sarah Tabrizi, who led the research team from UCL, says that they want to move on to doing larger-scale trials and testing whether the drug can meaningfully slow the progression of the disease.

 Analysts of drug treatments and biomedical science have called the new drug “game-changer”, saying that the new drug has profound implications for genomic medicine in general, not just the treatment of Huntington’s disease.